What Tax Professionals Should Know about Crowdfunding

 How is crowdfunding income reported?

 Until the end of 2022, if a crowdfunding campaign’s funds exceeded $20,000 and the number of transactions exceeded $20,000, the TPSO was required to issue a Form 1099-K, Payment Card and Third-Party Network Transactions to the recipient of the funds.
-Starting in 2023, that threshold is significantly lower, and 1099-Ks are now required for payments that exceed $600 and any number of transactions.
+Starting in 2024, that threshold is expected to lower.
 As a result, many more crowdfunding recipients can expect to receive a 1099-K going forward.

 Of course, 1099-Ks are only an informational form, and they don’t offer guidance on how to report the income (if it even needs to be reported at all).
 Again, for most businesses, the funds are considered business income, and the IRS advises: “ … you should consider the amounts shown on Form 1099-K, along with all other amounts received, when calculating gross receipts for your income tax return.”